nvdaes/placeMarkers/readme.md

 ## Changes for 5.0 ##
 * Added case sensitive search.
+* Removed option to open documentation from Place markers menu.

 ## Changes for 4.0 ##
 * Removed fragment identifiers from bookmark filenames, which can avoid issues in ePUBREADER Firefox add-on.